 Michael C. Alfano, D.M.D., Ph.D. ...
-Age 66 Director since 2001
+Age 67 Director since 2001

-Dr. Alfano is Executive Vice President Emeritus, Professor of Craniofacial Biology and Senior Presidential Fellow at New York University ("NYU") where he is responsible for supporting the strategy and design of the University's e-learning platform.
-Dr. Alfano served as Dean of the College of Dentistry from 1998 to 2006, and as Executive Vice-President of NYU from 2006 to 2013.
-Beginning in 1982 until 1998 he held a number of positions with Block Drug Company, including Senior Vice President of Research & Technology and President of Block Professional Dental Products Company.
-He served on the Board of Directors of Block Drug Company, inc. from 1988 to 1998.
-He has served as a member of, or consultant to, various public health organizations, including the Editorial Board of the American Journal of Dentistry since 1987, the Consumer Healthcare Product Association and as the industry representative to the Non-Prescription Drugs Advisory Committee of the FDA from 2001 to 2005.
-He is a founding director of the Friends of the National Institute for Dental and Craniofacial Research, and he is a founding director of the not-for-profit Dental Foundation until 2006.
-In 2010, Dr. Alfano became a director of the not-for-profit Dental Foundation until 2006.
-In 2010, Dr. Alfano became a director of the not-for-profit Dental of the WYork of the WY ork.
+Dr. Alfano is Executive Vice President Emeritus, and Professor and Dean Emeritus at New York University ("NYU").
+Dr. Alfano served as Dean of the College of Dentistry from 1998 to 2006 and as Executive Vice-President of NYU from 2006 to 2013.
+Beginning in 1982 until 1998 he held a number of positions with Block Drug Company, including Senior Vice President for Research & Technology and President of Block Professional Dental Products Company.
+He served on the Board of Directors of Block Drug Company, Inc. from 1988 to 1998.
+Dr. Alfano has served as a member of, or consultant to, various public health organizations, including the National Institutes of Health, the Editorial Board of the American Journal of Dentistry, the Consumer Healthcare Product Association and as the industry representative to the Non-Prescription Drugs Advisory Committee of the FDA from 2001 to 2005.
+He is a founding director of the Friends of the National Institute for Dental and Craniofacial Research, and he is a founding director of the not-for-profit Santa Fe Group.
+He was also a Trustee of the New York State Dental Foundation until 2006.
+In 2010, he became a director of the not-for-profit Delta Dental of New York Insurance Company.
+He also served as a Director of the YMCA of Greater New York, the largest YMCA system in the country, from 2010 to 2014.
+He has received numerous honors, research grants and awards, and currently serves as